-- (A) The city manager or his or her designee may promulgate administrative rules and regulations which more specifically delineates the responsibilities of procurement procedures pursuant to this article. - (B) If the code adopted herein by reference, is for any reason held to be invalid or unconstitutional by the decision of any a court of competent jurisdiction, such decision shall not affect the validity of the remaining portion thereof and the rules of severability shall apply.
+- (A) The city manager or his or her designee may promulgate administrative rules and regulations which more specifically delineates the responsibilities of procurement procedures pursuant to this article. - (B) If the code adopted herein by reference, is for any reason held to be invalid or unconstitutional by a court of competent jurisdiction, such decision shall not affect the validity of the remaining portion thereof and the rules of severability shall apply.